Kim Hyesoon

+Kim Hyesoon (Korean: 김혜순; born 26 October 1955) is a South Korean poet.
+She was the first woman poet to receive the Kim Su-yeong Literature Award, Midang Literary Award, Contemporary Poetry Award, and Daesan Literary Awards.
+She has also received the Griffin Poetry Prize (2019), the Cikada Prize, the Samsung Ho-Am Prize in the Arts (2022), U.K Royal Society of Literature International writer (2022), and National Book Critics Circle Award for Poetry, the first foreign poet laureate to win the award.
+In 2025, she received Internationale Literaturpreis – Haus der Kulturen der Welt for *Autobiographie des Todes*.
+It was the first time in the award’s history that a poetry collection was honored.

 Life

 Kim Hyesoon was born in Uljin County, North Gyeongsang Province.
 She was raised by her grandmother and had tuberculous pleurisy as a child.
-She received her Ph.D. in Korean literature from Konkuk University and began her career as a poet in 1979 with the publication of the poem "Poet Smoking a Cigarette" ("Dambaereul piuneun siin") along with four other of her poems in the literary magazine Literature and Intellect (Munhak-kwa Jiseong).
-Kim is an important contemporary poet in South Korea, and she lives in Seoul and teaches creative writing at the Seoul Institute of the Arts.
+She received her Ph.D. in Korean literature from Konkuk University and began her career as a poet in 1979 with the publication of the poem "Dead body Smoking a Cigarette" along with four other of her poems in the literary magazine Literature and Intellect (Munhak-kwa Jiseong).
+Kim Hyesoon is Poet, essayist, and critic.
+She is one of the most prominent and influential contemporary poets of South Korea.
+She has published fourteen poetry books and four books on poetics.
+Kim is an most important contemporary poet in South Korea, and she lives in Seoul and teaches creative writing at the Seoul Institute of the Arts.
 Kim was in the forefront of women published in Literature and Intellect.